Summary

 Notable Quotes

-"Including people with disabilities in prototype reviews can be a little bit different based on the assistive technology that someone is using."
+"Including people with disabilities in prototype reviews can be different based on the assistive technology they use and their needs."

 More Videos